 Chair and Deputy Chair

-The Multi-Campus Sabbatical Trustee from time to time shall be the Chair of the Trustees.
-In the event that there is no Multi-Campus Sabbatical Trustee in office, the Trustees shall another Sabbatical Trustee to be Chair of the Trustees and may at any time remove him or her from office.
+An External Trustee shall be the Chair of the Trustees.
+The Multi-Campus President shall be Deputy Chair.
+In the event that there is no Multi-Campus Sabbatical Trustee in office, the Trustees shall another Sabbatical Trustee to be Chair of the Trustees and may at any time remove them from office.

-The Trustees shall appoint an Alumni Trustee or an External Trustee to be Deputy Chair of the Trustees and may at any time remove him or her from office.
-The role of the Deputy Chair will be to support the Chair.
+The role of the Deputy Chair will be to support the Chair to transact business.
+The role further cements the connection between the Sabbatical Trustees and the Board.

-In the absence of the Chair and the Deputy Chair, another Trustee appointed by the Trustees present shall preside as chair of the meeting.

 Casting vote

 Questions arising at a Trustees’ meeting shall be decided by a majority of votes.
-In the case of an equality of votes, the chair of the meeting shall be entitled to a casting vote in addition to any other vote he or she may have.
+In the case of an equality of votes, the chair of the meeting shall be entitled to a casting vote in addition to any other vote they may have.

 Decisions without a meeting